MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define Z_PROBE_OFFSET_FROM_EXTRUDER -2.50   // Z offset: -below [the nozzle] (always negative!)`
 {% endhighlight %}

 This is the position of your probe from your nozzle.
+To determine exact location, use relative position by specifying `G92 x0 y0 z0`, then slowly work your way to find exact probe point of your probe.
+Use Pronterface/repeter-host to get your own value for the above offset setup and issue `M114` to get the exact values.

+*`Z-probe offset` will be pulled from `#define Z_PROBE_OFFSET_FROM_EXTRUDER -2.50` and the command are `M851`, LCD Accessible.
 ***

 ### Procedure